andreatramacere/jetset/doc/user_guide/jet_model_phys_EC/Jet_example_phys_EC.rst

 * transformation of the electron emitting distribution from the blob restframe to disk/BH restframe :cite:`Dermer95` :cite:`GKM01`

-Regading the single external radiavite fiels
+The implemented external radiative fields are

-* Implementation of Broad Line Region radiative field using the approach of :cite:`Donea2003`
+* Broad Line Region radiative field using the approach of :cite:`Donea2003`

 * Dusty torus implemented as a uniform BB field within `R_DT`

-* accretion disk can be set a single BB or a multitemperature BB
+* accretion disk (mono-energetic, single-temperature BB or a multi-temperature BB)

-* CMB
+* Cosmic Microwave Background (CMB)

 Please read :ref:`jet_physical_guide_SSC` if you skipped it.